arlyon/memorygame/readme.md

-# Simple Memory Game
+# Memory Mania

-This is a simple memory game written with some simple JS.
+A classic match-the-tiles memory game implemented in javascript.